Skip to main content

 Why Timing Matters

 Dementia is a progressive condition.
 A person may appear to cope for a time but lose decision-making ability without warning.
-Once capacity is lost, it is too late to create a Power of Attorney.
+Once capacity is lost, it is too late to create a Lasting Power of Attorney.
 This leaves families with fewer options and more legal hurdles.

 Acting early ensures the individual’s wishes are respected and allows trusted people to step in legally and responsibly.
-It also avoids the stress, cost, and delay of applying to the Court of Protection for deputyship.
+It also avoids the stress, cost, and delay of applying to the Court of Protection for Deputyship.

 Can You Still Set Up a Power of Attorney if Someone Already Has Dementia?

-Many families ask: can you get power of attorney for someone with dementia?
+Many families ask: can you get Power of Attorney for someone with dementia?
 The answer is — it depends on whether the person still has mental capacity.

 In the UK, a person can only make a Lasting Power of Attorney (LPA) if they understand: